kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## The Performance Sweet Spot

 Performance declines when:
-Prompts exceed optimal window size.
+Prompts exceed optimal window size
-Context contains irrelevant text.
+Context contains irrelevant text
-Redundant information floods attention layers.
+Redundant information floods attention layers
 Shorter, focused context improves coherence and reduces latency

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.